 I am much more at ease when my stunt kids slow down to stroll past the pretty Jacaranda trees in bloom and through the remains of the convict buildings.

-Raffles and Sugarpuff are particularly intrigued by the old convict precinct and are uncharacteristically quiet as they explore it and take in the views over the island and harbour.
+Raffles and Sugarpuff are particularly intrigued by the old convict precinct and are uncharacteristically quiet as they wander through it and stop to take in the views over the island and harbour.

-Scooters at the ready, the kids and my scooter pilfering husband race each other down the windy hill back to the campsite, where we chill out for a while on the sun lounges and enjoy a bite of lunch undercover in the canvas castle’s dining quarter.
+The kids race each other down the windy hill back to the campsite, where we chill out for a while on the sun lounges and enjoy a bite of lunch undercover in our canvas castle’s dining quarter.

 Post lunch, they ride underground through the Dog Leg Tunnel to the old sheds.
 As always we take extra time in the massive Turbine Shed, the kids favourite.